Menu

 No, but if you are using Type B tubes, you will need to rewire them to accept AC power and not fluorescent ballast power.

-Are LED Tube Lights Dimmable?
+Are LED Tubes Dimmable?

 Some are, but not all.
 Talk to a LED Lighting Supply expert and we can walk you through our dimmable options.